fergusq/tampio/README.md

 First, the predecessor (`edeltäjä`) of `pieni luku` is calculated, and then its factorial (`kertoma`).
 The arguments of functions are in the genitive case.

-    Luonnollisen luvun edeltäjä on luonnollinen luku vähennettynä yhdellä.
+    Luvun edeltäjä on se vähennettynä yhdellä.

-This is a helper function that calculates the predecessor of a natural number.
+This is a helper function that calculates the predecessor of a number.
-It simply consists of a `vähennettynä` operator that operands `luonnollinen luku` (the parameter) and `yksi` (one).
+It simply consists of a `vähennettynä` operator with operands `se` (the parameter) and `yksi` (one).

     Olkoon pieni muuttuja uusi muuttuja, jonka arvo on nolla.